hphelion/documentation/devplatform/stackato/admin/server/configuration.html.md

     $ kato node rename mynewname.example.com

-This command will change the system hostname in `/etc/hostname` and `/etc/hosts`{.docutils
-.literal}, as well as performing some internal configuration for Application Lifecycle Service such as generating a new server certificate for the [*Management Console*](/als/v1/user/console/#management-console).
+This command will change the system hostname in `/etc/hostname` and `/etc/hosts`, as well as performing some internal configuration for Application Lifecycle Service such as generating a new server certificate for the [*Management Console*](/als/v1/user/console/#management-console).